- ORDER: Podicipediformes

 The Least Grebe is a tiny, almost metallic gray waterbird with a brilliant golden eye and a tuft of white at the stern.
 These chunky-bodied grebes spend their time in shallow freshwater or brackish ponds (and even flooded ditches) where they hunt insects and frogs.
 Completely at home in the water, they sometimes hide out with the body submerged and only the bill out of the water, almost like a tiny alligator.
 These birds are fairly common in tropical wetlands but reach the United States only in South Texas.More ID Info

 Small, vegetation-choked ponds in the tropics are the best place to find Least Grebes.
 To see one in the U.S. you'll need to visit southern Texas, especially the Lower Rio Grande Valley, where they are relatively common.
 There they favor oxbow lakes (known locally as resacas) but may turn up in almost any small freshwater wetland with some open water.
 Look for Pied-billed and Eared Grebes, Common Gallinules, American Coots, and Ruddy Ducks in these places as well.

 - Zampullín Macacito (Spanish)

 - Cool Facts

-- The Least Grebe sunbathes by facing away from the sun, closing its wings and tipping them upward on the back.
-It raises feathers of the rear parts, as well as those on the back of the head.
-The skin underneath these raised feathers has black pigment, believed to help absorb solar radiation.
+- The Least Grebe sunbathes by facing away from the sun, closing its wings and tipping them upward on its back.
+It fluffs out its body and head feathers.
+The skin underneath these raised feathers is blackish and helps to absorb the sun's rays.